[Learn Korean E5] Combined Vowels and Types of Korean Alphabet

 Combined vowels mean that two vowels are combined.

-A combined vowel is made up with a combination of two kinds of basic vowels.
+A combined vowel is made up of a combination of two kinds of basic vowels.

 There are 11 combined vowels in total.